Chandra-MARX/marxs/docs/source.rst

 - Spectrum of photon energies
 - Polarization

 Marxs offers many options to specify the flux, spectrum and polarization that are designed to make common use cases very easy, while allowing for arbitrarily complex models if needed.
-Examples are given in :ref:`sect-source-fluxenpol`, the formal specification is written in `Source`.
+Examples are given in :ref:`sect-source-fluxenpol`, the formal specification is written in `~marxs.source.Source`.

 In addition, we need to give the location of the source and its size and shape (most of the currently implemented sources are point sources, but additional shapes will be added in the future):

-- **Astrophysical source**: Needs Ra, Dec coordiantes on the sky and a pointing model to translate from sky coordinates to the coordiante system of the satellite.
+- **Astrophysical source**: Needs coordiantes on the sky and a pointing model to translate from sky coordinates to the coordiante system of the satellite.
 See :ref:`sect-source-radec`.
 - **Lab source**: Needs x,y,z coordianates in the coordinate system of the experiement as explained in :ref:`pos4d`.
 Lab source are described in more detail in :ref:`sect-source-lab`.